MFIP, GA, MSA and SNAP Overpayments

 - If you get MFIP, GA or MSA, or SNAP, the state can take a small part of your monthly grant to repay the overpayment.
 This is called “recoupment.”

 - If you are not currently getting MFIP, GA or MSA, or SNAP, you can make a payment plan and repay some of the overpayment each month.

 - Sometimes, the state can use a process called “revenue recapture” to take your tax refunds, rebates, and lottery winnings to repay overpayments.
 See our fact sheet When They Keep Your Tax Refund.

 The state does not normally take money out of a person’s paycheck (garnishing), but they can if they decide they need to.
 If the state wants to do this, they have to send you information on your rights and exemptions under garnishment.
 See our fact sheet Garnishment and Your Rights.

 To keep you from getting benefits, they have to prove in a hearing that you cheated the benefit program on purpose.
 The county agency may ask you to sign a waiver to give up your right to a hearing and accept the disqualification.
 If you do sign, you can change your mind later and ask for a hearing.
-BUT, only if you ask in writing and the county agency gets your request before:
+BUT, you must ask in writing and the county agency must get your request before:

 - the disqualification starts or